sdsc-ordes/smoc-api/README.md

 The digital object is composed of multiple files:
 * CRAM files for alignment data, Zarr
 * HDF5 files for array data
-* RDF for metadata (either separate, or embedded in the array file.
+* RDF for metadata (either separate, or embedded in the array file).

 A webserver is required to list available objects and serve them over the network.